Celebrity Big Brother (British series 5) racism controversy: Sponsor and corporate backlash

 Fragrance chain The Perfume Shop, pharmacy chain Boots, and Debenhams department stores withdrew Jade Goody's brand of perfume, Shh..., from their stores.
 HarperCollins cancelled plans to publish the paperback version of Jade Goody's autobiography.
-The book, titled Jade: My Autobiography was published in hardback in May 2006, and had been scheduled to be released in paperback on 5 February 2007.
+The book, titled Jade: My Autobiography, was published in hardback in May 2006 and was scheduled to be released in paperback on 5 February 2007.

-Act Against Bullying, a charity supported by Goody, dropped all mention of her from their website citing the racism allegations as the cause.
+Act Against Bullying, a charity supported by Goody, dropped all mention of her from their website, citing the racism allegations as the cause.
 Motorcycle insurance company Bennetts also terminated its six-figure agreement with Danielle to be the official model for their company, citing the racism allegations for this termination.